 - 1. Funding Sources.
-All civil penalties and money received under this chapter shall be used for the purposes set forth in this section.
+All civil penalties received under this chapter and all money received pursuant to KZC 95.34(6) shall be used for the purposes set forth in this section.
 In addition, the following sources may be used for the purposes set forth in this section: - a.
-Agreed upon payment in lieu of planting replacement trees under KZC 95.23, 95.25, 95.30, and 95.34 - b.
-Agreed upon restoration payments imposed under KZC 95.55 or settlements in lieu of penalties; - c.
+Agreed upon restoration payments imposed under KZC 95.55 or settlements in lieu of penalties; - b.
+Agreed upon payment in lieu of planting replacement trees under KZC 95.34(6); - c.
 Sale of trees or wood from City property where the proceeds from such sale have not been dedicated to another purpose; - d.
 Donations and grants for tree purposes; - e.
 Sale of seedlings by the City; and - f.
 Other monies allocated by the City Council. - 2.
 Funding Purposes.
 The City shall use money received pursuant to this section for the following purposes: - a.
-For fee in lieu contributions pursuant to KZC 95.23, 95.25, 95.30 and 95.34, money shall be used for canopy restoration and tree planting projects City-wide; - b.
-Acquiring, maintaining, and preserving wooded areas within the City; - c.
-Planting and maintaining trees within the City:

-- d.
-Establishment of a holding public tree nursery; - e.
-Urban forestry education; - f.
-Implementation of a tree canopy monitoring program; or - g.
+Acquiring, maintaining, and preserving wooded areas within the City; - b.
+Planting and maintaining trees within the City; - c.
+Establishment of a holding public tree nursery; - d.
+Urban forestry education; - e.
+Implementation of a tree canopy monitoring program; or - f.
 Other purposes relating to trees as determined by the City Council.